We are here to help you with your digital projects and research

-We provide support for project development including project planning, digitization, metadata, and collection building.
+We provide consulation and support for project development including project planning, digitization, metadata, and collection building.
+Please come to us with ideas for grants, websites, databases, or other digitally-based projects.
+You can see examples of our projects here.

-- How will users interact with this material?
+- How will users interact with your content?

 - Do you have permission to digitize and publish online, this material?

-- What impact will digitization have on your daily work?
+- What impact will the project have on teaching and research?

-- are unique, e.g. not previously digitized nor available online in any format
+- Your content is unique, distinctive, and not available online in any format.

 - Submit your project proposal via this form.